+91 92 58 700 600 info@neodermatologist.com

 Now that you know what causes ringworm, find out how to treat and cure ringworm fast in our complete guide to Ringworm Treatment and Cure.

-• Live in a place with a warm climate.
-Excessive sweating in a hot and humid environment can cause ringworm.
+• Live in a place with a warm climate - Excessive sweating in a hot and humid environment can cause ringworm.
 If you live in such a place, you should make it a habit to wipe your inner parts with a dry cloth whenever you sweat.

-• If you participate in sports (athlete), then you can get ringworm on your inner parts due to excessive sweating.
-Which is called jock itch fungus in English.
+• Participate in Sports (Athletes)If you participate in sports (athlete), then you can get ringworm on your inner parts due to excessive sweating.
+This is called jock itch fungus in English to get Fungal Jock Itch Treatment consult a dermatologist.
+This is a common factor in what causes ringworm infection.

 Tips To Prevent The Spread Of Fungal Infection